-Signs that you may be taking too much colchicine include a stomach ache, discharge, vomiting, or not feeling well (nausea) or a burning sensation in your throat, stomach, or skin.
+Signs that you may be taking too much colchicine include a stomach ache, discharge, vomiting, not feeling well (nausea), or a burning sensation in your throat, stomach, or skin.

-If you have any of these symptoms, stop taking colchicine immediately and contact your doctor immediately.
+If you have these symptoms, stop taking colchicine immediately and contact your doctor directly.

 - Stomach ache.